For organizations considering software-defined WAN adoption, SD-WAN can offer internet connectivity advantages,...

 SD-WAN advantages make a solid argument for adoption

 So, are the SD-WAN advantages enough to compel adoption?
-SD-WAN architecture is a new approach to connecting the WAN that offers compelling advantages for distributed organizations with critical branch office operations.
+SD-WAN architecture is now a proven approach to connecting the WAN and offers solid advantages for distributed organizations with critical branch office operations.

-Other SD-WAN advantages of adoption include the benefits of business agility, increased security, improved application performance and lower bandwidth costs.
-IT organizations should consider implementing hybrid WAN architectures to capitalize on the performance and cost benefits of internet circuits -- especially for cloud-based applications.
+Other SD-WAN benefits include business agility, increased security, improved application performance and lower bandwidth costs.
+IT organizations should consider implementing hybrid WAN architectures to capitalize on the performance and cost benefits of internet and wireless connectivity -- especially for cloud-based applications.

 Dig Deeper on Software-defined WAN (SD-WAN)